-Snopes counters that: “It’s an Exaggeration of Toxicology Findings To Claim Floyd Was ‘High on Meth’ When He Died,” ignoring that Floyd probably had a deadly cocktail of multiple drugs in his, not just meth.
+Snopes counters that: “It’s an Exaggeration of Toxicology Findings To Claim Floyd Was high on Meth when He Died,” ignoring that Floyd probably had a deadly cocktail of multiple drugs in his system, not just meth.

 But later, as Snopes ofter does, it breezes over Fentanyl use, asserting:

 “Floyd tested positive for 11 ng/mL of fentanyl — which is a synthetic opioid pain reliever — and 19 ng/mL of methamphetamine, or meth, though it’s unclear by what method the intoxicants got into his bloodstream or for what reasons.”

 “n other words, Snopes finally admits Floyd had meth in his body, but since Floyd was such a giant, it’s questionable whether “he was high.”
 The video footage inside the liquor store and witnesses who saw everything and not just part of the interaction all say Floyd appeared to be wasted on narcotics.

 The supposedly neutral Snopes goes on to quote an opinion editorial piece from Scientific American, for the proposition that: